rollingcoconut/mobile-sec-cookie-mccount.github.io/README.md

 `Part 3` prompts you to examine the application's `AndroidManifest.xml` file to understand important aspects of the app's configuration.

-The `STRETCH` section, while not mandatory, encourages you to delve deeper into Android debugging, using breakpoints to examine the application's behavior at specific points during execution.

 ### Assignment Breakdown
 * All the important source code (`MainActivity.java` and `EncryptUtil.java`), as well as the _.apk_ is provided in the `artifacts` directory